'Rashford injury more severe than expected' - Solskjaer says England star could miss Euro 2020 | Goal.com

 He added: “He had a scan and it was maybe more severe than what we hoped and expected.
 He felt fine a few days before that.

-"I didn’t know it takes that time to recover.
-When it heals he will be stronger for it so it’s important we don’t rush it."
+“I didn’t know it takes that long to recover.
+When it heals he will be stronger for it so it’s important we don’t rush it.”

-Rashford was a vital piece of Solskjaer's Manchester United attack prior to his injury as the English forward scored 14 goals in 22 Premier League matches.
+Rashford was a vital piece of Solskjaer's Man Utd attack prior to his injury as the Englishman scored 14 goals in 22 Premier League matches.

-In response to the forward's injury, Manchester United brought in Odion Ighalo on loan in January to offer Solskjaer another option at forward.
+In response to the forward's injury, United brought in Odion Ighalo on loan in January to offer Solskjaer another option up top.

-Following Thursday's match against Club Brugge, Manchester United face Watford on Sunday before facing off with the Belgian side once again on February 27 as part of a busy spring schedule.
+Following Thursday's match against Club Brugge, the Red Devils face Watford on Sunday before facing off with the Belgian side once again on February 27 as part of a busy schedule.

 “It has a big impact, two days recovery is not a lot.
 We had to prepare for this spell coming up.
 We have seven games in 21 days starting on Monday and ending against City,” he said.